bootchk/nRF5rawProtocol/testCases.md

 Because they both have accurate xtal 32khz clocks, they won't just drift into sync; the algorithm does it.

-For these tests, LED4 is also toggled by a transmit (as well as a rare invalid receive.)
+Note that the units (Master and Slave) behave differently.

+Master (unit with larger ID)
+-

 Expect initially:

-    LED1's of the two units toggle, not in unison
+    LED1's of the two units toggle regularly, not in unison LED4 toggles irregularly (at least every six sync periods) as xmit sync
-    LED2 and LED3 toggle in unison, almost never (each unit is asleep when the other transmits) LED4 almost never toggles (invalid)

-Expect eventually (say after about half of DutyCycleInverse cycles):
+Later expect:

+    LED2 toggle as Sync msg received while fishing LED3 toggle as swap to Master/Merger role (merging the other unit, which becomes a Slave.
+    LED4 toggles about twice as fast, xmitting sync in self's clique, xmitting MergeSync in other unit's former sync slot

+Later expect forever:

-    LED2 and LED3 of one unit toggle in unison (fished sync of the other, or heard mergeSync from other) LED1's of the units should toggle in unison
+	LED1's of the two units toggle regularly, in unison (other unit now in Master's clique.)
+	LED2 not toggle (no other units to hear)
+	LED3 not toggle (stays in Fisher role and never hears.)
+	LED4 toggles toggles irregularly (at least every six sync periods) as xmit sync

+This behaviour should continue if:

+	There is no noise to obscure sync messages.
+	Both units have enough power.

+The probabalistic algorithm for detecting dropout should allow a few sync messages to be obscured by noise.

+Slave (unit with smaller ID)
+-

-Expect subsequently:
+Expect initially:

+    LED1's of the two units toggle regularly, not in unison LED4 toggles irregularly (at least every six sync periods) as xmit sync in Master role as Master of self's initial clique

+Later expect:

+    LED2 toggle once as Sync msg received while fishing LED3 toggle as swap to Slave/Merger role: merging self unit's clique (only member is self) into Master's clique LED4 toggles irregularly at same rate, xmitting only MergeSync in self's former clique's Sync slot

+Later expect:

+	LED3 toggle as swap to Slave/Fisher role: stop sending MergeSync to former clique

+Later expect forever:

-    LED1's of the units toggle in unison
+	LED1's of the two units toggle regularly, in unison (other unit now in Master's clique.)
-    LED2 and LED3 of Slave unit toggle in unison about every 6 cycles (hearing sync from the other unit) The Master unit LED4 should toggle about every 6 cycles (sending sync)
+	LED2 toggle irregularly (hear Sync from Master)
+	LED3 not toggle (stays in Slave/Fisher role and never hears.)
+	LED4 not toggle (not xmitting Sync or MergeSync)

 TODO Tests with more than two units